 Lesbian: Women attracted to other women.

-Gay: Men attracted to other men.
+Gay: Same-sex attraction.
 Sometimes used as an umbrella term.

 Bisexual: Attracted to same and different genders.